 How do you maximise space and weight for carry on?

-Share any tips or advice in the comments, and if you found this post helpful, please share it via the social links below.
+Have you got your own tips or advice for packing carry on only?
+If you have, pop them in the comments, and if you found this post helpful, please share it via the social links below.

 Happy travels 🙂